 If you want to share your story, you can do so in any way you choose: through music, photography, art, film, traditional crafts, or just oral sharing.
 Blackfoot Elders will provide guidance throughout this project but people from all cultures are welcome.
 Any materials and equipment you might need will be provided.
 You will also have the option to share your stories through a public art exhibition.

 If you have aged out of the child welfare system or are in the process of doing so, we invite you to share your experiences in any way that is comfortable for you.
-Please add your contact information to the sign up list and we will be in touch when we are getting ready to start.
+Please add your contact information to the sign up list below and we will be in touch when we are getting ready to start.
 Or you can call 403-317-2861.